nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 description: Type-safe validation libraries are too complex, and this has to change.
 ---

-> This article is still a work in progress
->
 > I strongly recommend you to read the article in a desktop environment, since you can hover over
 > the code to see the types.